-Finally, recruitment te niques and promotion mater are being devised to spark much interest as possible in ten SGA senator seats wi are open and need to be in September.
-There are open seats in L&S, three COPS, and one in CNR.
-Picontact us at x4035 for fur information \(^1\)about about open serving on a committee, or student concern you mi have.
+Finally, recruitment tech-niques and promotion materials are being devised to spark as much interest as possible in the much interest as possible in the ten SGA senator seats which are open and need to be filled in September.
+There are six open seats in L&S, three in COPS, and one in CNR.
+Please contact us at x4036 for further informetic about on the second information about open seats, serving on a committee, or any student concern you might NEW ....
+Bfeakfast Hard or Soft Shell Sandwich SAUG. & EGGER Scrambled Eggs and Sausage E Wheat Toast.
+SLINGER 4th & Division Sts.